AtomLinter/linter-sass-lint/README.md

 A general sense of the guidelines can be found below.

 1. Indentation is 2 spaces.
-1. All code should pass the coffeelinter linter, the config of which is included in this repository.
+1. All code should pass the coffeelinter linter, the config of which is included in this repository (`npm-test`).
 1. the .editorconfig file should be used to ensure a consistent style [info here](http://editorconfig.org/)

 General contribution guidelines apply

 1. Fork the plugin repository
 1. Create a feature/hotfix branch off of master
+1. Lint your code `npm-test`
 1. Commit and push the branch
 1. Make a pull request